tapframe/NuvioStreamsAddon/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Self-hosting provides the best experience with full provider access and personalized performance.
+Self-hosting provides the best experience with full access and personalized performance.
 For detailed setup and configuration instructions, please refer to our documentation.

 **[➡️ View the Self-Hosting Guide](https://github.com/tapframe/NuvioStreamsAddon/blob/master/DOCUMENTATION.md)**